AhmedHassan199/sales-analytics/README.md

     php artisan key:generate
     ```

-    This will generate the application key for Laravel to encrypt data and sessions.
+    This generates the app key for encrypted sessions and data security.

 5. **Run Migrations and Seeders:**

     ```bash
-    php artisan migrate
+    php artisan migrate --seed
     ```

-    This will create the necessary database tables and seed initial data for the application (including the admin user and necessary roles).
+    This will create the database tables and populate them with initial data, including the default admin user.

 6. **Start the Development Server:**